The Advance Parole travel document permits reentry to the United States after travel abroad and preserves a pending

-In most cases, it takes about 90 days to get the Advance Parole Document.
+In most cases, it takes about 90 days to get an Advance Parole Document.
 This could be a problem if you’re traveling for an extremely urgent situation.
 Generally, USCIS doesn’t grant expedited requests for Advance Parole Documents.
 However, in a dire emergency and can evidence the urgent need to travel.
 USCIS is willing to consider an expedited request at a local USCIS office.
 You will need to provide evidence to support the emergency request (e.g. medical documentation, death certificate).
 If you are preparing your Advance Parole application through CitizenPath, we can also provide special instructions for expedited requests.

 What You Should Know About Advance Parole

 An advance parole document does not guarantee your reentry to the United States.
 You are still subject to the standard immigration inspection at a port of entry to determine admissibility into the U.S.

 If you have any period of unlawful presence in the U.S., consult with an attorney before filing Form I-131 or traveling abroad.
 Unlawful presence can include time after illegally entering the U.S. or time in the U.S. with an expired visa.
 If this may apply to you, speak to an experienced immigration attorney before attempting to request Advance Parole.

 Generally, asylees and refugees should not travel to the country you claimed persecution.
 By returning to that country, your actions suggest that you do not fear persecution.
 Your application will be denied and could negatively affect your asylum/refugee status in the U.S. In some cases, there are legitimate reasons for returning to the country you claimed persecution.
 If this applies to you, please speak to an experienced immigration attorney before filing Form I-131.